fakerbaby/fakerbaby.github.io/_pages/about.md

 ## About me

 Welcome to my academic page!
-I am excited to share with you my journey and research endeavors in the field of artificial intelligence.
+I am excited to share my journey and research endeavors in the field of artificial intelligence.

 I completed my bachelor's degree at Huazhong University of Science and Technology (HUST) in 2020.
-Currently, I am a third-year graduate student at Fudan University, working in the [NLP Lab](https://nlp.fudan.edu.cn/nlpen/main.htm) under the guidance of [Xuanjing Huang](https://scholar.google.com/citations?user=AnBUn0QAAAAJ&hl=en) as my advisors, with [Qi Zhang](http://qizhang.info/) as my co-advisor.
+Currently, I am a third-year graduate student at Fudan University, working in the NLP Lab under the guidance of [Xuanjing Huang](https://scholar.google.com/citations?user=AnBUn0QAAAAJ&hl=en) as my advisor, with [Qi Zhang](http://qizhang.info/)  as my co-advisor.

-Currently, I have the privilege of interning at ByteDance AI Lab, where I actively contribute to the cutting-edge research conducted by the Responsible AI team.
-Under the guidance of my supervisors, [Liu Yang](http://www.yliuu.com/) and Xiaoying Zhang.
-I have the opportunity to delve into the captivating realm of Reinforcement Learning from Human Feedback (RLHF).
-My time at ByteDance AI Lab has been nothing short of extraordinary, providing me with invaluable experiences and opportunities for growth.
+I am currently interning at ByteDance AI Lab, where I contribute to cutting-edge research conducted by the Responsible AI team.
+Under the guidance of my supervisors, [Liu Yang](http://www.yliuu.com/) and Xiaoying Zhang, I explore Reinforcement Learning from Human Feedback (RLHF).
+My time at ByteDance AI Lab has provided invaluable experiences and growth opportunities.

-I am passionate about exploring how language models can be leveraged to enhance various aspects of AI and contribute to the development of more advanced and responsible AI systems.
-And I am also applying for a Ph.D. in Computer Science starting in the fall of 2024!
+I am passionate about leveraging language models to enhance various aspects of AI and contribute to the development of advanced and responsible AI systems.
+I am also applying for a Ph.D. in Computer Science, starting in the fall of 2024!

 ## Research Interests